duckwork/.emacs.d/README.md

            (conf-org (concat conf ".org")))
       (unless (and (file-newer-than-file-p conf-el conf-org)
     	       (load conf 'no-error))
-        ;; A plain require here just loads the older `org' in Emacs' install dir.
-We ;; need to add the newer one to the `load-path', hopefully that's all.
+        ;; A plain require here just loads the older `org' ;; in Emacs' install dir.
+We need to add the newer ;; one to the `load-path', hopefully that's all.
-        (add-to-list 'load-path (expand-file-name "straight/build/org/"))
+        (add-to-list 'load-path (expand-file-name "straight/build/org"
+    					      user-emacs-directory))
         (require 'org)
         (org-babel-load-file conf-org)))